CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/007-configuration-migration.md

 #### Transfer configuration

-1. Navigate to the backup pipeline and click on [Run Pipeline]
+1. Navigate to the backup pipeline and click on [Run Pipeline].
 1. Fill in parameters:

     **Note**: We will be using the ficticious front end `https://cluedin-source.customer.com` and `https://cluedin-destination.customer.com` in the example below.